lmlg/zser/docs/manual.md

 def register_pack (type)
 ```

 Registers a packing routine for the specified type.
-Once registered, if a **packer**
+Once registered, if a **Packer**
 encounters an object of this type, the function will be called with the packer
 as its first argument, and the object as the second one.
 For example: